 In all aspects of her life, she was always experimenting; pushing boundaries.
 Maud said that “[Art] is like people: If you meet a person that's absolutely pleasant, they tend to be innocuous.
 Nothing's worse than being pleasant.”
 She never focused on one style.
 Whether it was realism or abstractionism.
 "You can always tell a Maud Gatewood painting," said longtime friend Robert Marsh.
 "She was daring.
 She'd have a stand of trees and then a diagonal comes out of nowhere.
 Who would do that, except for Maud?"

 Her subjects ranged from cows in the pasture to challenging polite society with race, death, sex, drugs and disease.
 Although she used bold lines, color and shapes, her art has a mystical quality.
 Maud said, "Fundamentally, I believe in artistic distance.
 Wax museums give me the creeps.
 Art is artificial, and they're not artificial enough."
-These qualities and approaches to her art makes her one of the most important twentieth century artists from North Carolina.
+These qualities and approaches to her art makes her one of the most important twentieth century artists from North Carolina and beyond.